 The government-wide statements report the Charter School's net position and how it has changed.
 Net position is the difference between the Charter School's assets and liabilities and is one way to measure the Charter School's financial health or position.

-- Over time, increases or decreases in the Charter School's net position is an indicator of whether its financial health is improving or deteriorating, respectively. - To assess the overall health of the Charter School, one needs to consider additional nonfinancial factors such as changes in the Charter School's staffing patterns, enrollment, and attendance.
+• Over time, increases or decreases in the Charter School's net position is an indicator of whether its financial health is improving or deteriorating, respectively.

-MANAGEMENT DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2018
+MANAGEMENT DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2020